Quantum1337/static_deque/README.md

 **How to use**

-You can define a empty stds::deque as follow:
+You can define an empty stds::deque as follow:

 ```c++
 constexpr size_t MAX_SIZE = 10;